shrinesh16/walking-agents/README.md

 # lil agents
-Borrowed from another dev out there in the opensourse community going to convert it into a electron app
+Borrowed from another dev out there in the opensourse community going to convert it into a electron app that can be used on both windows as well as Macos Modularility!!

 ![lil agents](hero-thumbnail.png)